lestec-al/games/README.md

 # Simple Calculator
 A simple calculator application with PySimpleGUI interface.
+Features:
+- addition, subtraction, multiplication and division
+- parentheses
+- square root
+- exponentiation
+- last entered screen

 For linux debian (xubuntu tested) users there is a fully functional version in file "calc app", which is enough to download and run.